lilyball/textmate-bundles/Review/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

 -   __Error in library(CarbonEL) : there is no package called 'CarbonEL'__

     That error message indicates (showing after a plot command) that the package "CarbonEL" was not yet installed.
-This package is necessary to work with the Quartz device properly.
+This package is necessary __only__ for versions of R prior than 2.7.0 to work with the Quartz device properly.
 You can install it by using `install.packages("CarbonEL")`.
+With the version 2.7.0 the quartz device has a built-in loop event handler.

 -   __Rdaemon freezes after executing a command (esp. for "readline")__